Retford Fire Station

 LocationWharf Road, Retford, DN22 6EN

-Retford Fire Station is part of the Service's North Group – which also includes neighbouring stations such as Warsop, Worksop, Harworth and Misterton.
-The station, and the staff that work there, serves the communities of Retford and the surrounding areas within the Bassetlaw District.
+Retford Fire Station is part of the Service's North Group – which also includes neighbouring stations such as Warsop, Worksop, Harworth, and Misterton.
+The station, and the staff that works there, serve the communities of Retford and the surrounding areas within the Bassetlaw District.

-Personnel routinely engage with the community to raise awareness in safety.
-Most often this is through visiting members of the public in their home to carry out a Home Safety Check and deliver fire safety advice relevant to their personal circumstances.
-Personnel also attend community events, fetes, or participate with local schools and community groups, engaging to educate and raise awareness of fire safety and community safety issues with the public.
+Personnel routinely engage with the community to raise awareness of safety.
+Most often this is through visiting members of the public in their homes to carry out a Home Safety Check and deliver fire safety advice relevant to their personal circumstances.
+Personnel also attends community events, fetes, or participate with local schools and community groups, engaging to educate and raise awareness of fire safety and community safety issues with the public.
 Other specific areas include road safety and water safety.

 The retained staff at Retford meet once a week to carry out a variety of training to ensure they are ready should they ever be needed.